 She has studied with Ted Shawn, Josefina Garcia, Myra Kinch, Robert Joffrey, and is a recipient of the Josefina Garcia scholarship, which honors Mexico's foremost ethnic and modern dancer.

-Due to a back injury, Ms. Wendel retired from dance after a 4 year career and taught history, science and physical education for 9 years in the Virginia public schools.
 In 1983 she opened Southwest School of Dance in Marshall.
-2003 marked her 25th year of teaching dance and her 20th year at Southwest School of Dance.
+2016 marked her 38th year of teaching dance and her 33rd year at Southwest School of Dance.
 During her professional career, Ms. Wendel has received several choreography awards and her dancers have won many national championships and special awards.
 Many of her dancers have gone on to professional careers in the world of dance.
 In 1993 her Children's Ensemble performed in Russia, Estonia, and Latvia.
 They were invited to perform at the 'Oktyabrsky' or October Hall in St. Petersburg, which is considered a 'high honour'.
 In 2000, her dancers were invited by the Mexican government to take part in the World Dance Conference in Cancun, Mexico.
 Her dancers have performed at Disney World in Orlando Florida in 1999 and 2002, and at the 1998 Altanta Olympics, both by special invitation.
-She is currently listed in Who's Who in American Women, Who's Who in the Midwest, Who's Who in Entertainment and Who's Who in America.
-In December 2002, Southwest School of Dance was named to the National Registry, a distinguished reference listing the top 100 industry leaders in specific fields in the U.S.

 Ms. Wendel was active in bringing the arts community together to form the Marshall Area Fine Arts Council and later in bringing together those interested in dance to form the Prairie Dance Alliance.
 She was chosen by the PDA Board as the Artistic Director and Choreographer for the 1995, 1997, 1999, and 2001, 2007, 2011, 2013 and 2015 productions of the 'Nutcracker', the 2003 and 2005 productions of 'Babes in Toyland' and the 2009 production of 'Alice in Wonderland'.